Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Introduction

 \section{Introduction}

 One of the characteristic properties of gapped topologically ordered ground state phases of quantum many-body systems is the stability of the spectral gap above the ground state with respect to small perturbations of the Hamiltonian.
+Stability results for the ground state gap have a long history.
+The first result that included the stability of the gap of the AKLT chain is due to Yarotsky \cite{yarotsky:2006}.
+The approach we follow in this paper has a much broader range of applicability; it was introduced by Bravyi, Hastings, and Michalakis \cite{bravyi:2010} and further developed in \cite{bravyi:2011,michalakis:2013,hastings:2019,nachtergaele:2022}.
+Other approaches have been introduced in recent years \cite{de-roeck:2019, frohlich:2020, del-vecchio:2021, del-vecchio:2022}.
+These new approaches can also treat some cases of models with unbounded on-site Hamiltonians, see \cite[Section 1]{nachtergaele:2022} for a more detailed discussion.
+The Bravyi-Hastings-Michalakis strategy, however, is the only approach that handles general cases with non-trivial topological order.

-Over the past decade, several results proving the stability of the spectral gap for more or less general classes of models have appeared in the literature \cite{bravyi:2010,bravyi:2011,michalakis:2013,hastings:2019,de-roeck:2019,frohlich:2020}.
-One obstacle has been the common occurrence of gapless edge states in topological insulators.
-Spectral analysis for interacting many-body systems is usually carried out for finite systems and edge states typically imply that there is no spectral gap uniform in the system size.
+One obstacle to proving spectral gaps for topological insulators is the common occurrence of gapless edge states.
+Spectral analysis for interacting many-body systems is usually carried out for finite systems for which edge states typically imply that there is no spectral gap uniform in the system size.
 Nevertheless, there may be a bulk gap, meaning excitations away from the boundary of the system have energy bounded below uniformly in the system size.
 The goal of this work is to prove stability for the bulk gap in a way that does not require the assumption of a uniform positive lower bound in the spectrum of finite systems.
 Previously, it was shown how certain cases can be handled by considering sequences of finite systems with suitable boundary conditions.
-For example, such an approach may work if the edge states are absent in the model considered with periodic boundary conditions \cite{michalakis:2013,QLBII}.
-In general, however, we may not know a suitable boundary condition that `gaps out' the boundary modes.
-In our approach here we only assume that the infinite system described in the GNS representation of the ground state has a gap above the ground state.
-Under natural assumptions similar to those in previous works, we prove that sufficiently small but extensive perturbations do not close the gap.
+For example, such an approach may work if the edge states are absent in the model considered with periodic boundary conditions \cite{michalakis:2013, nachtergaele:2022}.
+In general, however, there may not be a suitable boundary condition that `gaps out' the boundary modes or we may not know whether such a boundary condition exists.
+Systems defined on a quasicrystal structure, for example, may be an instance where no simple way of removing gapless edge modes is available \cite{loring:2019}.
+In our approach here, we only assume that the infinite system described in the GNS representation of the ground state has a gap.
+Under natural assumptions consistent with the current state-of-the-art for ground state stability, we prove that sufficiently small but extensive perturbations do not close the gap.